 After the welcoming meeting with the chief of the village, I have a stroll around the area until I reach a hill with a beautiful view of Wae Rebo.
 Later I have dinner and my night rest in a traditional house with other 20 tourists (entrance in Wae Rebo Village 225.000 IDR x night- all included).

 2° day: Wae Rebo – Ruteng

-The colorful rice paddies found throughout Flores Island (and Asia as well) are usually laid out in rectangular plots, or sometimes as stepped terraces, but in the west part of the island, above all here in Cancar, they form a beautifully unique shape that looks like a giant spider web.
+The colourful rice paddies found throughout Flores Island (and Asia as well) are usually laid out in rectangular plots, or sometimes as stepped terraces, but in the west part of the island, above all here in Cancar, they form a beautifully unique shape that looks like a giant spider web.

 3°day: Ruteng – Bajawa

-After passing by the Tepo Rakot area with its colorful rice terraces along the slope, we have a quick stop at Ranamese lake (entrance fee Rp 5,000).
+After passing by the Tepo Rakot area with its colourful rice terraces along the slope, we have a quick stop at Ranamese lake (entrance fee Rp 5,000).
 Ranamese area is a mountainous natural reserve with dense forests, lush vegetation and a 21-meter deep crater lake at an altitude of 1220m.

 The next stop is the small village of my driver, where I can enjoy a cup of coffee and meet his lovely family.
 Mangarrai people are very friendly and kind and above all always happy to meet foreigners and have a talk.

 We go on with Aimere village to see the distillation process of the local alcoholic called arak and made from palm trees, then with the visit to Bena Village.
 Located in the Ngada district on a hilltop facing Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries-old houses covered with grass.